 - Pointless Civic Project: In "Let the Children Play".
 The Frontline team did a community service project for disadvantaged inner-city youth as a ratings grab.
 Despite all the kids wanting a basketball court, they decide to build a playground as it makes better television.
 And then the playground is found to be unsafe and cannot actually be used.

-- Rushed Inverted Reading: A variant where Mike is supposed to be reading a book by the statistician he's supposed to be reading.
+- Rushed Inverted Reading: A variant where Mike is supposed to be reading a book by the statistician he's interviewing that night.
 Dom walks in on him doing a Magic Eye puzzle, and while he manages to replace the book, his eyes are still crossed.

 - In fact, you can now stop pretty much any Australian fan from taking the current affairs show they are currently watching seriously simply by saying "Hello, I'm Mike Moore: welcome to Frontline."